Ph.D., Islamic Studies, Humboldt University, Berlin, 2001

 Religion in the Americas

-- Gender discourses in American Muslim communities
+- Gender and sexuality in Muslim communities and societies

-- Muslim women’s and gender studies
+- American Muslim communities, focus on race and gender

 - Theory and method in the study of Islam